mehulagg/gitlab/doc/user/project/code_owners.md

 ![MR widget - Optional Code Owners Sections](img/optional_code_owners_sections_v13_8.png)

-If a duplicated section is marked as optional:
+If a section is duplicated in the file, and one of them is marked as optional and the other isn't, the requirement prevails.

+For example, the code owners of the "Documentation" section below will still be required to approve merge requests:

 ```plaintext
 [Documentation]